-Gift certificates for use at the King's Head Inn Restaurant & Pub can be purchased on-site or by calling (506) 363-4971.
+Gift certificates can be purchased on-site or by emailing Amanda.Stairs@gnb.ca.

-Reservations at the King’s Head Inn Restaurant are only required for themed dinners (Feast in the Village, Victorian Thanksgiving, Harvest Home, and Christmas) and for groups of 15 or more.
-You can make a reservation by leaving a message at (506) 363-4966 or by emailing firstname.lastname@example.org.
-A member of our team will confirm your reservation at their earliest convenience.
+Reservations at the King’s Head Inn Restaurant are only required for groups of 15 or more.
+You can make a group reservation by emailing firstname.lastname@example.org.
+A member of our team will contact you at their earliest convenience.

 All guests, including those only visiting the King’s Head Inn Restaurant, must pay admission.
-Tickets to themed dinners include admission to Kings Landing for the day of the reservation.
+You do not need to pay admission to order from the Axe & Plough Café in the Welcome Centre.

 Is there parking for RVs and campers at Kings Landing?

 Yes.
 There is plenty of free day parking at Kings Landing.
 Our upper parking lot has space for larger vehicles.
 While there are no facilities for overnight camping at Kings Landing, there are a number of nearby campgrounds.
 Overnight parking is not permitted at Kings Landing.